Communications System Toolbox

 Triangle delay - This type of delay linearly changes back and forth between MinDelay samples and MaxDelay samples at a rate of DelayStep samples in each frame

-The use of multiple delay characteristics allows you to investigate their effects on receiver performance, particularly on the timing recovery blocks.
+The use of multiple delay characteristics allows you to investigate their effects on receiver performance, particularly on the Symbol Synchronizer block.
 The delayed signal is processed through an AWGN Channel.
 The diagram of the AWGN Channel with Frequency Offset and Variable Delay subsystem is as shown in the following.

 The Raised Cosine Receive Filter downsamples the input signal by a factor of two, with a rolloff factor of 0.5.
 It provides matched filtering for the transmitted waveform.

 The Coarse Frequency Compensation subsystem corrects the input signal with a rough estimate of the frequency offset.
-The following diagram shows the Find Frequency Offset subsystem in the Coarse Frequency Compensation subsystem.
-This subsystem uses a baseband QPSK signal with a designated phase index , frequency offset and phase offset expressed as , .
-First, the subsystem raises the input signal to the power of four to obtain , which is not a function of the QPSK modulation.
-Then it performs an FFT on the modulation-independent signal to estimate the tone at four times the frequency offset.
-After dividing the estimate by four, the Phase/Frequency Offset library block corrects the frequency offset.
+The following diagram shows the subsystem, in which the frequency offset is estimated by using a MATLAB System block with the comm.PSKCoarseFrequencyEstimator System object.
+The compensation is performed by the Phase/Frequency Offset library block.
 There is usually a residual frequency offset even after the coarse frequency compensation, which would cause a slow rotation of the constellation.
-The Fine Frequency Compensation subsystem compensates for this residual frequency.
+The Carrier Synchronizer block compensates for this residual frequency.

-The Fine Frequency Compensation subsystem implements a phase-locked loop (PLL), described in Chapter 7 of [ 1 ], to track the residual frequency offset and the phase offset in the input signal, as shown in the following figure.
+The fine frequency compensation is performed by a Carrier Synchronizer library block, which implements a phase-locked loop (PLL), described in Chapter 7 of [ 1 ], to track the residual frequency offset and the phase offset in the input signal.
 The PLL uses a Direct Digital Synthesizer (DDS) to generate the compensating phase that offsets the residual frequency and phase offsets.
-The phase offset estimate from DDS is the integral of the phase error output of the Loop Filter.
+The phase offset estimate from DDS is the integral of the phase error output of a Loop Filter.

 When you run the simulation, it displays bit error rate and numerous graphical results.

-In the following are the scatter plot and the power spectrum of the Raised Cosine Receive Filter output.
+In the following are the constellation diagram and the power spectrum of the Raised Cosine Receive Filter output.
 Note that the frequency range of the power spectrum plot is reduced by a factor of two, due to the downsampling at the Raised Cosine Receive Filter.

-In the following are the estimated phase difference and a scatter plot at the output of the Fine Frequency Compensation subsystem.
+In the following are the constellation diagrams at the output of the Carrier Synchronizer and Symbol Synchronizer blocks respectively.

 The example allows you to experiment with multiple system capabilities to examine their effect on bit error rate performance.
 For example, you can view the effect of changing the frequency offset, delay type and on the various displays.

-Also, this FFT-based Coarse Frequency Compensation subsystem is designed for a scenario with a static frequency offset.
+This model uses a static frequency offset.
 In practice, the frequency offset might vary over time.
 This model can still track a time-varying frequency drift by the Coarse Frequency Compensation subsystem.
-However, the coarse frequency estimates take on discrete values, separated by the frequency resolution of the subsystem.
+However, the Coarse Frequency Estimator block takes on discrete values, separated by the Frequency resolution.
 You might observe jumps between frequency estimates.
-You can also implement coarse frequency compensation with a filter to get a smoother estimation output.
+You can also implement the coarse frequency compensation with a filter to get a smoother estimation output.

-You can adjust the PLL design parameters such as Loop Bandwidth and Damping Factor in both Fine Frequency Compensation and Timing Recovery subsystems to see their effect on pull-in range, convergence time and the estimation accuracy.
-With a large Loop Bandwidth and Damping Factor, the PLL can acquire over a greater frequency offset range.
-However a large Loop Bandwidth allows more noise, which leads to a large mean squared error in the phase estimation.
+You can adjust the PLL design parameters such as Normalized loop bandwidth and Damping factor in the Carrier Synchronizer block to see their effect on pull-in range, convergence time and the estimation accuracy.
+With a large Normalized loop bandwidth and Damping factor, the PLL can acquire over a greater frequency offset range.
+However a large Normalized loop bandwidth allows more noise, which leads to a large mean squared error in the phase estimation.
 "Underdamped systems (with Damping Factor less than one) have a fast settling time, but exhibit overshoot and oscillation; overdamped systems (with Damping Factor greater than one) have a slow settling time but no oscillations." [ 1 ].
 For more detail on the design of these PLL parameters, you can refer to Appendix C in [ 1 ].

-The Timing Recovery subsystem relies on a stable constellation which does not rotate over time.
+You can also tune the Normalized loop bandwidth and Damping factor parameters of the Symbol Synchronizer block.
+The Symbol Synchronizer block relies on a stable constellation which does not rotate over time.
 So this requires an accurate frequency offset compensation.
-In this model, if the actual frequency offset exceeds the maximum frequency offset that can be tracked by the current coarse compensation subsystem, you can increase its tracking range by increasing the oversampling factor.
-Another way to adjust the tracking range is to implement a rotationally-invariant timing error detector (e.g., Gardner timing error detector described in Chapter 8.4.1 of [ 1 ]) first and correct the rotation afterwards.
+In this model, if the actual frequency offset exceeds the maximum frequency offset that can be tracked by the current coarse frequency compensation subsystem, you can increase its tracking range by increasing the oversampling factor.
+Another way to adjust the tracking range is to implement a rotationally-invariant timing error detector (e.g., Gardner timing error detector of the Symbol Synchronizer block, described in Chapter 8.4.1 of [ 1 ]) first and correct the rotation afterwards.

 1. Michael Rice, "Digital Communications - A Discrete-Time Approach", Prentice Hall, April 2008.